joberstein/Click-n-Create-Shapes/README.md

 Click n' Create Shapes
 =======================

-A simple clicking game that fills in created shapes after connecting the dots.
+A simple clicking game that colors in user-defined shapes, where clicks become vertices.